shuoding/SFPL-Interpreter/README.md

 This interpreter has been tested on ```GHCi, version 8.6.5```.

 Feel free to copy, clone, and use the content of this repository.
-If you want to use it in a public situation, please cite the link of this repository.
+Please try your best to cite this repository.
 The original author of this repository is not responsible for any consequences of using the content of this repository.

 ## SFPL Tutorial